- LMS Prospects in Mathematics Meetings

 For further information, please contact Elizabeth Fisher (firstname.lastname@example.org)

-The 2017 LMS Prospects in Mathematics Meeting will be held in Reading.
+The 2018 LMS Prospects in Mathematics Meeting was held in Warwick.

-The meeting will feature a range of speakers from a wide range of mathematical fields across the UK who discussed their current research and what opportunities are available to students:
+The meeting featured a range of speakers from a wide range of mathematical fields across the UK who discussed their current research and what opportunities are available to students:

-2019 LMS Prospects in Mathematics Meeting: Call for Expressions of Interest to Host will open in April 2018.
-The deadline is 1 June 2018.
+2020 LMS Prospects in Mathematics Meeting: Call for Expressions of Interest to Host will open soon and the deadline will be 1 March 2019

 Funding of up to £7,000 is available to cover fares and accommodation for up to 50 students, travel and accommodation for speakers and subsistence for participants including a social event.